South Korea faces potential WCup qualifier in North Korea

-SEOUL, South Korea (AP) — The South Korea men’s soccer team’s path to the 2022 World Cup in Qatar will include a crucial road match against North Korea, but it’s unclear whether a rare match between them in Pyongyang will materialize considering their political tension.
+SEOUL, South Korea (AP) — South Korea and North Korea will meet on the qualifying path to the 2022 World Cup in Qatar but it’s unclear whether a rare match between them in Pyongyang will materialize considering their political tension.

 With the Koreas, there’s never a separation between sports and politics.
 The North has previously refused to allow South Korean players to enter the country for World Cup qualifiers, forcing FIFA to relocate its home games to China.